Central Bank Digital Currency with Collateral-constrained Banks

 \subsection{Functional forms and equilibrium conditions}

 The functional form for real balances is represented by equation (\ref{funz}).
 We assume that the household has utility function of the form

-where $\iota>0$ is the utility weight of liquidity; $\sigma>0$ is the inverse intertemporal elasticity of substitution between bundles of consumption and real balances across times; $\psi>0$ is the inverse intratemporal elasticity of substitution between consumption and real balances; and $\upsilon$ is the exponent of the power function for leisure.
+where $\iota>0$ is the utility weight of liquidity; $\sigma>0$ is the inverse intertemporal elasticity of substitution between bundles of consumption and real balances across times; and $\psi>0$ is the inverse intratemporal elasticity of substitution between consumption and real balances.
 The bank's operating cost function has the following form:

 where $\phi_1,\phi_2\geq 0$ are the relative weights assigned to the bank's reserves-to-deposit ratio and to the other bank's ratio; and $\varphi>1$.
 Lastly, the firm has the standard Cobb-Douglas production function: